-John Cassidy, son of Patrick Cassidy, a farmer, and his wife Jane, née McGorisk, was born at Littlewood, Slane, Co.
+John Cassidy, son of Patrick Cassidy, a farmer, and his wife Jane, née McGorisk (possibly McGurk), was born at Littlewood, Slane, Co.
 Meath, Ireland on 1 January 1860.
 For more about his family, see our article The Cassidys of Slane.
 He served his apprenticeship as a bar assistant in the White Horse Hotel, Drogheda.
 It was said that he spent most of his spare time etching and drawing and painting.
-Two of his paintings, done around 1880, are to be found in Drogheda; two are in the collection of the Highlanes Gallery there.
+Several paintings, done around 1880, exist in Irish collections; two are in the collection of the Highlanes Gallery, Drogheda.

 Aged 20 years, John went to work in Dublin, where he attended night classes in Art School.
 Some sources say he gained a scholarship to study in Milan, others that he studied in Paris, but we have not been able to confirm these continental adventures.
 Certainly, he settled in Manchester - an English city with a large Irish population - where he spent the remainder of his life.